Western Air Defense Sector: Overview

 WADS operates a Sector Operations Control Center (SOCC) at McChord AFB, as part of the Joint Surveillance System (JSS) which had replaced SAGE in 1983.
 This system uses state-of-the-art air defense systems and computer technology to significantly increase surveillance and identification capabilities, and better protect the nation's airways from intrusion and attack.
 It relies on digitized radar inputs from Air Route Surveillance Radar (ARSR) sites jointly operated by the Federal Aviation Administration and the Air Force, and tethered aerostat radar balloons.
-It is fully integrated with Boeing E-3 Sentry Airborne early warning and control aircraft and the Joint Surveillance Target Attack Radar System (E-8 Joint STARS).
+It is fully integrated with Boeing E-3 Sentry Airborne early warning and control aircraft.

 The SOCC employs 27 NORAD contingency suites, and 31 Battle Control System-Fixed (BCS-F) displays.
 BCS-F fuses data from airborne, ground and naval elements and civil air traffic sensors into an integrated air picture.
 This allows commanders to monitor the airspace above, beyond and within U.S. and Canadian borders, providing a major component for homeland defense.

 It also incorporates a newly developed situational awareness system that gives WADS unprecedented tools and technology to assist state and local responders in dealing with natural disasters.
 It has the redundant capability to cover the EADS if the call arises.

 WADS is a Washington Air National Guard unit which reports to AFNORTH/First Air Force at Tyndall AFB, Florida.
 The Sector reports to Air Combat Command (ACC) and to NORAD headquarters, in Colorado Springs, Colorado in its federal role.